fakeharxy/CV/README.md

 ## Paul Harker

-Technical Writer, Help-System Designer and part-time coder.
-Eight years' experience writing customer-facing software documentation and developer-facing API / integration guides, and now about a year coding with Ruby, Rails, JavaScript, HTML and CSS, with a little bit of React around the edges.
+Technical Writer, Help-System Designer and Ruby-on-Rails Web Developer.
+Eight years' experience writing customer-facing software documentation and developer-facing API / integration guides, and now two years coding with Ruby, Rails, JavaScript, HTML and CSS, and a touch of React around the edges.

 ## Achievements

+- built the back-end to two separate internal systems, and the front-end to one.
+- this was done with TDD (most of the time).
 - Created, from scratch, many help systems using a variety of Technical Writing packages.
 - Written many, many technical User Guides, Campaign Briefs, Doc Specs, API Guides, Help Systems/Servers, HTML helps etc. etc.
 - Been part of teams that have completely redesigned existing help systems to focus on user-engagement, multiple outputs or converting to DITA methodologies.